marcosjom/lib-ixaya-swf/README.md

-#ixaya-swf
+# ixaya-swf

 Ixaya ("opening your eyes" in Nahuatl) is a library for parsing/loading FLASH SWF files.
 It can be used as a basis for the development of tools that consume, modify, or produce SWF files.

-#Licence
+# Licence

-LGPLv2.1, see LICENSE file
+MIT, see LICENSE file

-#Origin
+# Origin

 Published on 01/Mar/2014.

-This library was initially developed by Marcos Ortega from the document "SWF FILE FORMAT SPECIFICATION" published by Adobe in: http://www.adobe.com
+This library was initially developed by [Marcos Ortega](https://github.com/marcosjom) from the document "SWF FILE FORMAT SPECIFICATION" published by Adobe in: http://www.adobe.com

-#Use
+# Use

 This library was developed with the aim of extracting data from SWF files.

 Ixaya-swf does not yet extract all objects within a SWF.
 The current version extracts shapes (vector graphics), binary assets (jpeg images and others), sounds (mp3s and PCM), lossless (PNG bitmaps), and movie clips.

-#Code Features
+# Code Features

 Ixaya-swf was conceived and developed prioritising the ease of integration into other projects, characterised by: